Quality Engineering and Management

 Mission Statement

-The mission of the school of Applied Engineering and Technology is to provide value to our stakeholders through innovation in applied engineering education.
+The mission of the School of Applied Engineering and Technology is to provide value to our stakeholders through innovation in applied engineering education.

 Graduate work leading to a Master of Science in Quality Engineering and Management is offered by the School of Applied Engineering and Technology.
 The objective of the program is to develop quality and management professionals who can plan, coordinate, design, implement, and control the quality function in manufacturing and service companies in order to increase productivity, optimize resources, decrease waste, and improve product quality.
 Course offerings and research are available in the areas of quality assurance, six sigma, lean manufacturing, project management, and reliability.
 The program provides advanced education for students with baccalaureate degrees in engineering, engineering technology, technology, and also an excellent continuing education opportunity for individuals with technical degrees who wish to expand their education in the area of quality and management systems.